 The U.S. government has made allowances for some exports to Cuba and issued changes to facilitate authorized travel to the island.
-There remains, though, a long road ahead for both countries to expand trade and investment opportunities.
+There remains, however, a long road ahead for both countries to expand trade and investment opportunities.

 Manufacturers are committed to sharing with the Cuban people American values that will enrich the lives of all.
-Congress needs to listen, and to take action by repealing the trade embargo and lifting restrictions on travel once and for all.
+Congress needs to listen and to take action by repealing the trade embargo and lifting restrictions on travel once and for all.

 The Cuban government should reciprocate by allowing U.S. companies to trade directly with the emerging Cuban private sector and by continuing market-oriented reforms that facilitate foreign investment.